MrCrazyGoose/MrCrazyGoose/README.md

 - 👋 Hi, I’m @MrCrazyGoose
-- 👀 I’m interested in: stuff
+- 👀 I’m interested in: java stuff
-- 🌱 I’m currently learning: stuff
+- 🌱 I’m currently learning: java stuff
-- 💞️ I’m looking to collaborate on: nothing
+- 💞️ I’m looking to collaborate on: nothing unless...
-- 📫 How to reach me: don't
+- 📫 How to reach me: don't or philswiftandrickastley@gmail.com (but thats mainly for DogeTrain)
+- What is DogeTrain?
+Oh, its just a little game with millions of combinations of game settings so you will never get bored of it (you also get to eat dogecoins so JUST PLAY IT).
+DOMAIN: WWW.TRAIN.CF

 <!---
 MrCrazyGoose/MrCrazyGoose is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.